-Our gun trust legal services are offered by Thomas G. Walker, a senior partner with Cosho Humphrey, LLP, a Boise, Idaho law firm.
+Our gun trust legal services are offered by Thomas G. Walker, founder of Generations Law Group, a Boise, Idaho law firm specializing in business, trust and estate planning and elder law.
 Mr. Walker uses the GunDocx® Trust and Legacy Planning System, the nation’s only comprehensive approach to firearms legacy planning that is designed to fill a void in the market.

 Gun trusts are used primarily for two reasons:

 - To legally expedite the transfer of NFA firearms to heirs.

 - To provide specific instructions for the disposition of the gun collection.

 Legacy planning for firearms is an issue that impacts millions of Americans that crosses all boundaries of race, political beliefs, gender, and profession.
 People may collect guns for self‐defense, target shooting or hunting.
 Guns may be investments or heirlooms.
 Most gun owners want their guns to be used responsibly and be passed on to heirs who will appreciate them.
 Certain firearms and accessories are restricted by federal, state and local laws, and there are many regulations and issues surrounding the passing down of guns to one’s heirs.

 Gun Trusts were developed to make the purchase, ownership, and inheritance of firearms covered by the National Firearms Act (“NFA”) easier.
 The NFA regulates “Title II” weapons and includes machine guns, short-barreled rifles and shotguns, suppressors, destructive devices, and Any Other Weapons (AOWs).